bergesinstitute/grafmethodenglish/book-5-unit-7.md

 🔹 En general, la mayoría de las *question tags* en conversación informal usan entonación descendente.

+# Reading comprehension (comentario de texto)

+## The Adventure of the Speckled Band (la aventura de la banda moteada)

+One morning in the spring of 1883, a young woman came to visit my friend Sherlock Holmes at our apartment in Baker Street.
+Her name was Helen Stoner, and she was clearly very frightened.[1]

+"Mr. Holmes, I am afraid that I am going to die," she said.
+"My sister Julia died two years ago, and I believe the same thing is going to happen to me."

+Holmes asked her to tell us everything.
+Helen explained that she and Julia were twins.[2]
+They lived with their stepfather,[3] Dr. Grimesby Roylott, in an old manor[4] house in the countryside.
+Their mother had died years before and had left them money, but Roylott controlled it.
+If either sister married, Roylott would lose a large part of that money.

+Roylott was a violent and dangerous man.
+He had lived in India for many years and had brought back strange habits and even stranger animals — a cheetah[5] and a baboon[6] walked freely around the garden.
+Nobody in the village liked him.
+Everyone was afraid of him.

+Two years ago, Julia had become engaged[7] to be married.
+A few days before the wedding,[8] Helen heard Julia scream in the middle of the night.
+She ran to her sister's room and found Julia standing in the doorway, her face white with terror.[9]

+"Helen!
+It was the band!
+The speckled[10] band!"
+Julia whispered.
+Then she collapsed[11] and died.

+The police investigated but found nothing.
+The door was locked from the inside, the windows had shutters[12] that were closed, and the walls and floor were solid.
+There was no explanation.

+"I thought about it every day for two years," Helen told Holmes, "but I could not understand what she meant by 'the speckled band.'"

+Now Helen herself was engaged to be married.
+Three days ago, Roylott had told her she needed to move to Julia's old room because of repairs[13] to her wall.
+That first night in the new room, she heard something Julia had described before she
+died: a low whistle[14] in the dark, in the middle of the night.
+She was terrified and came to Holmes the next morning.

+Holmes agreed to investigate.
+That afternoon, we traveled to the manor.
+Roylott was not at home.
+Holmes examined Julia's room very carefully.
+He found three things that were strange.

+First, there was a rope hanging from the ceiling next to the bed.
+It looked like a bell pull,[15] but when Holmes pulled it, no bell rang.[16]
+It was a fake.[17]

+Second, there was a small opening[18] in the wall near the ceiling.
+It did not lead outside — it connected directly to Roylott's room next door.

+Third, the bed was bolted[19] to the floor.
+It could not be moved.
+It was placed directly under the rope and the opening in the wall.

+"Watson," Holmes said to me, "this is a very dangerous situation.
+We must stay here tonight."

+That night, we sat in the dark in Julia's room and waited.
+Helen was safely[20] in another part of the house.
+For hours, nothing happened.
+Then, at three in the morning, we saw a light through the opening in the wall.
+Roylott was awake.
+We heard a soft sound — the low whistle.

+Holmes struck[21] a match[22] and hit the rope with his cane.[23]
+Something moved quickly up the rope and disappeared through the opening.

+Suddenly, from the next room, we heard a terrible scream.
+We ran to Roylott's room.
+He was sitting in his chair, dead.
+Around his head was wrapped[24] a strange yellow snake with brown spots[25] — a swamp[26] adder,[27] one of the most poisonous[28] snakes in India.

+"The speckled band," said Holmes.

+Holmes explained everything.
+Roylott had trained the snake to go through the opening, down the rope, and onto the bed.
+He used the whistle to call it back.
+It was the perfect murder — no one would find any evidence.[29]
+Julia had died from the snake's bite[30] on the night before her wedding.
+And now Roylott had tried to do the same to Helen, because her marriage would also cost him money.

+When Holmes hit the snake, it went back through the opening, angry, and bit the first person it found: Roylott himself.

+"I cannot say that I am sorry," said Holmes.

+*Arthur Conan Doyle (1892).
+Adapted version*

+[1] frightened ['fraɪtənd] - asustada

+[2] twins [twɪnz] - gemelas

+[3] stepfather ['stɛpfɑðər] - padrastro

+[4] manor ['mænər] - mansión / casa señorial

+[5] cheetah ['tʃi:tə] - guepardo

+[6] baboon [bæ'bu:n] - babuino

+[7] engaged [ɪn'geɪdʒd] - prometida (para casarse)

+[8] wedding ['wɛdɪŋ] - boda

+[9] terror ['tɛrər] - terror

+[10] speckled ['spɛkəld] - moteado / con manchas

+[11] collapse [kə'læps] - desplomarse

+[12] shutters ['ʃʌtərz] - contraventanas / persianas

+[13] repairs [rɪ'pɛrz] - reparaciones

+[14] whistle ['wɪsəl] - silbido

+[15] bell pull [bɛl pʊl] - cordón de campanilla

+[16] ring [rɪŋ] - sonar (past: rang)

+[17] fake [feɪk] - falso

+[18] opening ['oʊpənɪŋ] - abertura

+[19] bolted ['boʊltɪd] - atornillado al suelo

+[20] safely ['seɪfli] - a salvo

+[21] strike [straɪk] - golpear (past: struck)

+[22] match [mætʃ] - cerilla / fósforo

+[23] cane [keɪn] - bastón

+[24] wrap [ræp] - envolver (past: wrapped)

+[25] spots [spɑts] - manchas / lunares

+[26] swamp [swɑmp] - pantano

+[27] adder ['ædər] - víbora

+[28] poisonous ['pɔɪzənəs] - venenoso

+[29] evidence ['ɛvɪdəns] - evidencia / pruebas

+[30] bite [baɪt] - mordedura / picadura

+### Questions (preguntas)

+1. Why was Helen Stoner afraid?
+2. What were Julia's last words?
+3. Why would Dr. Roylott lose money if Helen or Julia married?
+4. What three strange things did Holmes find in Julia's room?
+5. What was "the speckled band"?
+6. How did Roylott die?
+7. What do you think of Holmes's final words?

 # Homework

 ## 1. Add the correct question tag